 As you can see in the right-hand column, the good news is that most people will never get Alzheimer’s disease.

 Because research has begun to identify the causes for Alzheimer’s disease, we can reduce our odds.
 Learn how at Alzheimer’s Disease Education and Referral (ADEAR) Center and New ‘MIND’ diet linked to reduced risk of Alzheimer’s.

-We also suggest that you take a look at the Scientific American Memory Alerts.
+We also suggest that you take a look at Alzheimer’s Disease.
 For people with Alzheimer’s and other forms of dementia, and the people caring for them, it can be crucial to get the most current, reliable information on treatment options.

 (1) Mayo Clinic, Mild Cognitive Impairment (MCI), Complications.